joypauls/planetary-flow/feature_tracking.md

 Just some TODO items to stay sane

-## POC Features
+## POC Features (⭐)

-A basic demonstration to evaluate how realistic the project is.
+A basic demonstration to evaluate how realistic the project concept is.
 Proving out that this app will be doable with fairly common tools (numpy, opencv) with acceptable results.
 No polish.
+All visualization will be done with opencv's built in viz tools, no custom GUI yet.

 Algorithms
-- [ ] object segmentation / thresholding
+- [x] basic object segmentation / thresholding
-- [ ] frame stabilization
+- [x] global frame stabilization
 - [ ] basic global quality estimator
+- [ ] configurable output size
+- [ ] basic info display on screen

 Tooling
-- [ ] basic CLI task runner
+- [x] basic CLI as a task runner
 - [ ] basic unit tests (~20% coverage?)

 ## Prototype Subtasks

-- [ ] reference frame selection / generation
-- [ ] better alignment to reference frame
-- [ ] image averaging
-- [ ] generate grid of patches
-- [ ] local quality estimator
-- [ ] channel alignment
+TBD

 ## MVP Subtasks